graillus/gcrgc/README.md

 ## Features

-- Remove images older than the date specified with option `-date`
+- Remove images older than the date specified with option `--date`
-- Keep images within a given retention period `-retention-period`
+- Keep images within a given retention period `--retention-period`
-- Clean up multiple image repositories at once with option `-all`
-- Exclude some image repositories with option `-exclude-repository`
+- Exclude some image repositories with option `--exclude-repository`
-- Exclude images with certain tag(s) from deletion with option `-exclude-tag`
+- Exclude images with certain tag(s) from deletion with option `--exclude-tag`
-- Exclude images with tags matching a regexp pattern with option `-exclude-tag-pattern`
+- Exclude images with tags matching a regexp pattern with option `--exclude-tag-pattern`
-- Exclude images with tags matching a [SemVer](https://semver.org) pattern with option `-exclude-semver-tags`
+- Exclude images with tags matching a [SemVer](https://semver.org) pattern with option `--exclude-semver-tags`
   > Note: The SemVer standard does not include the `v` or `V` prefix (e.g. v1.0.0), but as it is widely used, our Regexp will also match tags beginning with either `v` or `V`, so they will be excluded from deletion as well.
-- Only remove untagged images with `-untagged-only` flag
+- Only remove untagged images with `--untagged-only` flag
-- Dry-run mode with option `-dry-run` (don't actually delete images but get same output)
+- Dry-run mode with option `--dry-run` (don't actually delete images but get same output)

 ## Prerequisites